portworx/px-docs/cloud/gcp/gke.md

 Portworx is supported on GKE cluster provisioned on [Ubuntu Node Images](https://cloud.google.com/kubernetes-engine/docs/node-images).
 So it is important to specify the node image as **Ubuntu** when creating clusters.

+To manage GCP disks, Portworx needs access to the GCP Compute Engine API.
+By default, all instances in a GKE cluster have these permissions.
+If you modify the permissions, ensure that the service account for the instances has atleast **Read Write** access to the **Compute Engine** API.
+This can be configured in the "Project Access" section when creating the GKE cluster.

 More information about creating GKE clusters can be found [here](https://cloud.google.com/kubernetes-engine/docs/clusters/operations).

 ## Install